NewsLocal News

 “We look at this as a sports and entertainment district,” Haslam said.

-The Browns predict that the project will yield a net gain of more than $3.4 billion for Brook Park, the county and the state over three decades.
-Executives suggested that money could be used both for upkeep of the suburban stadium and to pay for other projects, from an overhaul of Cleveland Hopkins Airport to new county buildings to remaking the lakefront.
+The Browns predict that the project will produce a net gain of more than $3.4 billion for Brook Park, the county and the state over three decades.

 In Brook Park, the Browns are talking about tapping admissions taxes, income taxes and parking taxes.
-At the county level, they’re asking officials to add 1% to the existing bed tax on hotel stays.
+At the county level, they’re lobbying officials to add 1% to the existing bed tax on hotel stays.
 And they’re asking the county to create a countywide rental car fee.

 Brook Park Mayor Edward Orcutt has told News 5 that he’s enthusiastic about the project – and the prospect of luring new residents, businesses and spending to his inner-ring suburb.
 But the deal has to work for the city and the region.